Dreezy305/NestJs-Interview-Questions/README.md

 ```

 ### What are modules in Nestjs
-In nestjs, a module is class anotated with `@Module()` decorator.
-It helps in organising application structure
+A module is class anotated with `@Module()` decorator.
+It serves as a way to organize your code into distinct, cohesive units, each responsible for a particular feature of your application.
+Modules encapsulate providers, controllers, and other modules, promoting a modular architecture and separation of concerns

 # Disclaimer